Donate Now

 Arabian4

-Our production of Arabian Nights, originally scheduled for the fall, was able to go up in February.
+Our production of Arabian Nights, originally scheduled for the fall of 2022, was able to go up in February, 2023.

 The booth is operational.

-Xanadu was a huge hit in March, The Complete Works of William Shakespeare (abridged) [revised] [again] took audiences for a wild ride in May, we did an encore of The Cemetery Club in the summer and now we’re having a blast with the hilarious musical Reefer Madness!
+More in 2023 and 2024 – Xanadu was a huge hit in March, The Complete Works of William Shakespeare (abridged) [revised] [again] took audiences for a wild ride in May, we did an encore of The Cemetery Club in the summer, we had a blast with the hilarious musical Reefer Madness, and we ended the 74th Season with the bank heist comedy, Bank Job.

 Our third building to the rescue!